jtao26/A-Star-PathFinding/README.md

 # A-Star-PathFinding

-A simple visual a star pathfinding project using Unity.
+A simple visual A-star pathfinding project using Unity.